AnantharamanLab/VIBRANT/README.md

 #### Summary:
 * Issue: some extracted proviruses were given the wrong genome sequence.
 Issue is now fixed.
 * Update: minimum sequence length is now 1000bp which greatly increases virus identifications from some metagenomes.
 * Update: metrics for quality analysis of scaffolds has been changed.
+* Note: there is no need to re-download or re-compile the databases.

 #### Explanations:
 * Fixed a bug that was causing issues with extracting the correct genomic region of an integrated lysogenic virus (provirus).
 Briefly, the issue was causing some extracted proviruses (those with "*\_fragment\_#*" in the name) to have either the wrong genomic sequence or a sequence length of zero.
 The respective proteins and virus identification metrics for these scaffolds remains identical.